 The effective date of the notice will be stated on the first page of the notice.

 You may complain to us and to the United States Secretary of Health and Human Services if you believe your privacy rights have been violated by us.

-If you have any questions or want more information concerning this Notice of Privacy Practices, please contact the Clinical Director at 10281 Corporate Drive, Gulfport, MS 39503, or call (228)604-2155.
+If you have any question or want more information concerning this Notice of Privacy Practices, please contact the Administrator at 10281 Corporate Drive, Gulfport, MS 39503 or call 1-800-898-0953.